reframejs/reframe/docs/introduction.md

  - **HTML-dynamic page**,
    where the page's HTML is (re-)rendered upon each HTTP request.
 The (on request-time rendered) HTML varies from request to request.
  - **DOM-static page**,
-   where there the page's DOM is not manipulated and React is only used to render HTML.
+   where the page's DOM is not manipulated and React is only used to render HTML.
  - **DOM-dynamic page**,
-   where the page has React components that change in the browser.
+   where the page has React components that dynamically change in the browser.
 (I.e. `ReactDOM.hydrate()` is used.)

 For example, you can create universal apps (i.e. apps that are rendered on both the server and the browser), static apps (i.e. apps where all pages are HTML-static), and a combination of both.